 ‘Museums enable people to explore collections for inspiration, learning and enjoyment.
 They are institutions that collect, safeguard and make accessible artefacts and specimens, which they hold in trust for society.’

 This means that museums need to be long term organisations which are run for the benefit of other people - not just for the people involved in the museum.
-To do this:
+To do this, museums must:

-- Museums must do everything they can to preserve and protect items in their care.
+- do everything they can to preserve and protect items in their care

-- Museums must help people to benefit from, see and understand their collections.
+- help people to benefit from, see and understand their collections

-- Museums must be ‘public bodies’.
-They cannot be privately owned or run for personal financial gain.
+- be ‘public bodies’ - they cannot be privately owned or run for personal financial gain.

-New applicants to the scheme should first complete the Eligibility Questionnaire, to confirm whether their organisation is eligible.
-You can download the form below.
-This form is not considered to be an application for Accreditation, and is not an endorsement from the Accreditation Committee.
+New applicants to the scheme should first complete the Eligibility Questionnaire.
+This form is not an application for Accreditation, and is not an endorsement from the Accreditation Committee.

 If the organisation is eligible, then it will be granted "Working towards Accreditation" status.
-The information provided on this form will be considered valid for 12 months.
+The information provided is valid for 12 months.
 If an application for Accredited status is not received in this time the organisation will be asked to revise their eligibility questionnaire.

 Museums which are already Accredited are periodically required to provide evidence that they continue to comply with the Accreditation Standard through the returns process.
 Existing participants will be invited to provide a return through a staged rollout.
 The timetable is detailed in the Returns Schedule document below.